cnherrera/GMCHIIR/README.md

 # GMCHIIR

-Repository for the paper: Statistical properties of the molecular gas around HII regions in nearby galaxies
+Scripts for the statistical analysis of the molecular gas around HII regions in nearby galaxies.

+** - **